 6. Cut the ends so that all the lengths are even.
 We cut ours in a chevron using a ruler as a guide.
 The back most layer is the longest, with each layer above cut 2 inches shorter than the last.

-Once the wreath is fully wrapped all that is needed is to hang and enjoy!
+Once the yarn wreath is fully wrapped all that is needed is to hang and enjoy!
 I’m loving this simple and pretty front door statement.

 PS.
 A pompom wreath, a paper wreath and a wreath made of the prettiest lights around.